Course Information

 Prerequisites

-You are expected to have at least four good GCSEs to study the English Literature A level, which must include a grade C or above in English.
+You are expected to have at least four good GCSEs to study the English Literature A level, which must include a level 5 or above (formerly, a grade C) in English or English Literature.

 If you have other relevant qualifications or experience which you feel would allow you to start an A level English Literature course, please contact one of our student advisers on 0800 975 75 75.